amunategui/amunategui.github.io/_posts/2014-10-13-high-demensions-pca.md

 </ul>
 <BR><BR>

-I can't remember the last time I worked on a data set with less than **1000** features.
+I can't remember the last time I worked on a data set with less than **500** features.
 This isn't a big deal with today's computing power, but it can become unwieldy when you need to use certain forest-based models, heavy cross-validation, grid tuning, and any ensemble work. <i>Note: the term variables, features, predictors are used throughout and mean the same thing.</i>

 The 3 common ways of dealing with **high-dimensionality data** (i.e. having too many variables) are:

 <ol>
-<li>get more computing muscle (like RStudio on an <a href='http://amunategui.github.io/EC2-RStudioServer/' target='_blank'>Amazon web server EC2</a> instance),</li>
+<li>get more computing muscle (like RStudio on an <a href='http://amunategui.github.io/EC2-RStudioServer/' target='_blank'>Amazon Web Services EC2</a> instance),</li>
 <li>prune your data set using <a href='http://en.wikipedia.org/wiki/Feature_selection' target='_blank'>feature selection</a> (measure variables effectiveness and keeps only the best - built-in feature selection - <a href='http://amunategui.github.io/fscaret-Walkthrough/' target='_blank'>see fscaret</a>),</li>
 <li>and finally, the subject of this walkthrough, use <B>feature reduction</B> (also refereed as <a href="http://en.wikipedia.org/wiki/Dimensionality_reduction">feature extraction</a>) to create new variables made of bits and pieces of the original variables.</li>
 </ol>